-We are deeply committed to the liberal arts educational tradition and all that this entails: fostering creative expression and sharpening communication skills, developing critical thinking skills and the capacity for self-reflection, encouraging dialogue and collaboration, and promoting the importance of education for becoming contributors to a just and sustainable world.
-We understand our mission as not just teaching students, but imparting in them a life-long love of learning and an appreciation for the pursuit of knowledge.
+Our academic programs are designed to provide students with a well-rounded liberal arts education.
+They seek to encourage creative expression and sharpen communication skills; develop critical thinking skills and the capacity for self-reflection; and promote dialogue, collaborative problem-solving, and democratic citizenry.
+Our mission is not just teaching students, but imparting in them a life-long love of learning and an appreciation for the pursuit of knowledge.

-But learning in H&S does not end at the classroom door.
+Our courses, particularly our offerings as part of the Integrated Core Curriculum, encourage students to make connections that deepen their understanding of the range of traditions, methodologies, and ways of thinking that we represent.
+But learning in H&S extends beyond the classroom door.
 Experiential learning – opportunities for students to apply the disciplinary knowledge they have learned in a variety of different settings -- is at the heart of our educational mission.
-We provide students with a range of such opportunities, including faculty-student collaborative work that focuses on scientific research, culturally immersive travel and learning, civic engagement that brings about learning through service, and professional practice through engagement in structured internships.
+We provide students with a wide array of opportunities, including faculty-mentored or faculty-student collaborative research in sciences and other disciplines, culturally immersive learning and travel, civic engagement that brings about learning through service, and professional practice through engagement in structured internships.

 Our student services are dedicated to working with the student and all the support resources to enable student success.
 Our educational philosophy is to develop the student’s whole person.